- Destinations AsiaCaribbeanEurope

 Exciting glimpses into the land of elves and trolls

-After landing, collect your luggage and your rental car for the next few days.
+After landing, collect your luggage and rental car for the next few days.
 It’s time for your exciting journey into a new world to begin!
 Drive to your first hotel and do as you wish for the rest of the day.
-Did you know that Reykjavík is the most northern capital of the world and even has an Elf School where you can graduate?
+Did you know that Reykjavík is the world’s most northern capital and even has an Elf School where you can graduate?

 Travel time: approx. 45 minutes / approx. 50 km